garynth41/Data-Science-Specialization/README.md

-Using descriptive activity names to name the activities in the data set Appropriately labeling the data set with descriptive variable names Creating a second, independent tidy data set with the average of each variable for each activity and each subject 5.1 Making second tidy data set
+Using descriptive activity names to name the activities in the data set Appropriately labeling the data set with descriptive variable names

+Creating a second, independent tidy data set with the average of each variable for each activity and each subject:
+5.1 Making second tidy data set

 5.2 Writing second tidy data set in txt file